 Over the last 5 years, Marrickville Golf Club membership has dropped from 409 members to 368 members in 2017-2018.
-Inner West Council understands the benefit of encouraging the viability of the club and intends to work with the club through the appointment of the Office of Sport Coordinator or equivalent who will work closely with the club to improve membership and revenue within the club.
+Inner West Council understands the benefit of encouraging the viability of the club and intends to work with the club through the appointment of the Office of Sport Coordinator who will work closely with the club to improve membership and revenue within the club along with supporting the club with the preparation of grant proposals.